Exam Week Policies

 - Requests for moving final exams will not be considered for leaving campus early or transportation home.

 - All other questions should be addressed to your instructors.

-The final examination schedule for the following academic year is published annually during spring term.
+The final examination schedule for the following academic year is published annually in the summer.

-Students traveling in groups for an Augustana-sanctioned event must have a group form submitted by the program director, coach or department supervisor by Monday of Week 13.
-The group/team coach/advisor/faculty member should contact Liesl Fowler for a copy of the electronic form.
+Students traveling in groups for an Augustana-sanctioned event must have a group form submitted by the program director, coach or department supervisor by Monday of Week 12.
+The group/team coach/advisor/faculty member should contact Liesl Fowler regarding travel and submit a copy of the Group Travel Form.

 Please see the final examinations schedules and policies for the appropriate year below.
 The schedule for the following academic year will be available annually in April.
 Please be careful in consulting the correct academic year; see future year schedules at bottom of the page if available.